AryaanSheth/phishman/README.md

 ## Deployment
-Bot is currently deployed on a local Raspberry Pi
+Bot is currently not deployed due to upkeep costs

 ## Contributing